-Moved by Trustee Burtnik

-THAT move back into the In Camera Session.
+Moved by Trustee Burtnik Seconded by Trustee Burkholder THAT move back into the In Camera Session.

 The Niagara Catholic District School Board moved back into the In Camera Session of the Special Board Meeting at 11:20 a.m. and reconvened at 11:30 a.m.